-My problem is that I am a scribbler with deplorable penmanship.
-I end up with reams of half-illegible notes that get shoved in a folder never to be read again.
+My problem is that I am a scribbler with poor penmanship.
+I end up with reams of half-illegible notes that rarely see the light of day.

 ‘Oh, here’s an idea I’ll get back to later’ Let me jot that down before I forget…..
 I have this messy random bunch of words that I can look back at to trigger a prior thought trigger.

-Scribbling clears my head so I can capture an idea and focus on the ‘other’ task at hand- The job I started ½ an hour ago that I have to get finished.
+Scribbling clears my head so I can capture an idea and focus on the ‘other’ task at hand.
+The job I started ½ an hour ago that I have got to get finished.

-I have never been able to journal my thoughts and feelings legibly onto a piece of paper so I am NOT going to suggest you do the same.
-But if full paragraph, legible handwriting works for you then go for it!
+I have never been able to journal my thoughts and feelings legibly onto a piece of paper.

-I am, however, prolific at blogging.
-I have hundreds of journal entries on my blog site.
-Most never get shared with anyone.
 I use journaling to capture my workflow of ideas within the context of collaborating online with others.
-What about you?

 Journal writing can be a vehicle for deepening mindfulness.
 It helps to clarify and refine your thoughts and emotions.
 It brings you into the present moment.